The mgmt translator for puppet catalogs was truly created from the bottom

 focus on retaining all Puppet resources in one form or another.

-As soon as this works, it should be possible to run almost arbitrary manifests through mgmt
+As soon as this works, it should be possible to run almost arbitrary manifests through mgmt,

 along with Forge modules and everything.
 There will always be limitations, but here’s hoping

-that this facility will enable a lot of people to start playing with the mgmt
+that this facility will enable a lot of people to start playing with the mgmt project.

-is the concept of exported resources.
+Another interesting commonality among puppet and mgmt is the concept of exported resources.

 It remains to be seen whether a proper translation of those is possible at all.

-It would be nice to have, so that this mgmt
+It would be nice to have, so that this mgmt feature also comes available through puppet manifests.

 However, it might turn out that this cannot really work.
 This would be unfortunate, but